 Location: Argyriadis Lecture Room, National and Kapodistrian University of Athens

 The theme for the InPharma Symposium is Enabling drug products for oral administration: design and evaluation.
-There will be two distinct sessions, as outlined below.
+There will be seven distinct sessions, as outlined below.

 Session 2: Physiologically relevant absorption modelling